2020 24 Hours of Le Mans Virtual

-An Oreca 07 car shared by Tom Dillmann, Esteban Guerrieri, Jernej Simončič, Jesper Pedersen for the ByKolles – Burst Esports team qualified on pole position after Simončič set the quickest qualifying lap.
+An Oreca 07 car shared by Tom Dillmann, Esteban Guerrieri, Jernej Simončič and Jesper Pedersen for the ByKolles – Burst Esports team qualified on pole position after Simončič set the quickest qualifying lap.
 The team led the first six laps until it served a drive-through penalty in the pit lane because of a jump start by Dillmann.
 E-Team WRT's Fabrice Cornelis, Arne Schoonvliet, Kelvin van der Linde and Dries Vanthoor held the lead before van der Linde lost his internet connection.
 The Veloce Esports 2, 2 Seas Motorsport, Team Redline and Rebellion Williams Esports entries shared the lead until hour ten.
 Rebellion Williams Esports' No. 1 and 13 cars exchanged first position through pit stop rotation until ByKolles returned to battle for the win.
 Rebellion's No. 1 car of Jakub Brzezinski, Louis Delétraz, Raffaele Marciello and Nikodem Wisniewski conserved enough fuel to win by 17.781 seconds over ByKolles in second.
 Rebellion's No. 13 crew of Jack Aitken, Agustín Canapino, Marc Gassner and Michael Romanidis were third.

 The Porsche Esports Team of Ayhancan Güven, Tommy Østgaard.
 Joshua Rogers and Nick Tandy qualified on pole position in the GTE category after Rogers set qualifying's fastest class lap.
 Loek Hartrog took the category lead for the Dempsey-Proton Racing team by passing Tandy at the start and maintained it until the R8G Esports crew of Mathias Beche, Erhan Jajovski.
 Daniel Juncadella and Risto Kappet moved into the position.
 R8G exchanged the class lead between Porsche before the latter crew took first position and maintained it for 261 consecutive laps to win in GTE.
 Aston Martin Racing's Manuel Biancolilla, Lasse Sørensen, Nicki Thiim and Richard Westbrook finished one lap behind in second and R8G was third following two accidents involving the crew during the event.
 The race was broadcast worldwide online and on television.
 It was watched by a worldwide audience of 14.2 million television viewers and 8.6 million online views.